3astbeast/RedTail-Toolbar/README.md

 - Click to place the anchor, drag to reposition
 - The VWAP recalculates automatically when the anchor is moved or new bars arrive
 - Renders with SharpDX for performance, only drawing visible segments

 ---

+### RedTail Trend Channel

+A professional parallel channel drawing tool with a 3-click placement workflow.
+Click to set the first anchor of the upper line, click again to complete the upper line, then click a third time to set the channel width — the lower line is drawn parallel to the upper automatically.

+**Channel Lines**
+- Independent upper and lower line colors, widths, and dash styles
+- Configurable line opacity (1–100%)

+**Midline**
+- Optional dashed midline drawn at the center of the channel
+- Independent color, width, and dash style

+**Channel Fill**
+- Optional fill between the upper and lower lines
+- Configurable fill color and opacity

+**Extensions**
+- Extension modes: None, Right, Left, or Both
+- Extensions project the channel lines beyond the anchor points at the same angle
+- Configurable extension bar count (0 = infinite, extends to edge of chart)
+- Independent extension color, line width, and dash style
+- Fill and midline extend into the extension zones as well

+**Price Labels**
+- Optional price labels at the end of the upper, lower, and midline (when midline is enabled)
+- Labels display with a rounded background and auto-flip to the left side when near the chart edge
+- Auto-detects decimal precision from the instrument's tick size
+- Configurable label background color, text color, and font size

+**Interaction**
+- After placement, all three anchors are individually draggable via NinjaTrader's native selection handling
+- Anchor handles render as white circles with blue rings when selected
+- Full selection point coverage along upper, lower, and midline for easy click-to-select

+---